Dan K. Webb: Recognition and awards

 Webb received his own profile in The New York Times, Need a Superlawyer?
 Take a Number, and according to Bloomberg, he is recognized consistently as one of the most sought-after trial lawyers in the United States.
 According to The Wall Street Journal, Webb is one of the country's most highly regarded litigators, and according to the Los Angeles Times, Webb is one of the nation's leading trial attorneys.
 Webb was ranked the number one litigator in the United States by Euromoney's Guide to the World's Leading Litigation Lawyers, the top litigation expert in the United States by Guide to the World's Leading Lawyers, and Law360 named Winston & Strawn, led by Webb, as Trial Group Of The Year for 2018.
 Jenner & Block chairman Anton R. Valukas, bankruptcy examiner in the Bankruptcy of Lehman Brothers, called Webb "a stunningly good trial lawyer", and Brendan Sullivan, defense counsel in the Duke lacrosse case, remarked that Webb is "one of the most formidable courtroom lawyers in America today".
 During his tenure as U.S. Attorney, Nina Totenberg of NPR called Webb "the best prosecutor I have ever laid eyes on".
 Webb is admitted to the United States Supreme Court and allowed to practice law before the court.
 Webb is known to bill at nearly $1,400 an hour.

-Business Insider named Webb one of 11 Lawyers You Definitely Don't Want To See Across The Aisle, and The Legal 500 listed Webb as one of the top 10 trial lawyers in the United States.
+Business Insider named Webb one of "11 Lawyers You Definitely Don't Want to See Across the Aisle", and The Legal 500 listed Webb as one of the top 10 trial lawyers in the United States.
 In addition to being named the number one litigator in the United States and the top litigation expert in the United States, Webb was also named the number one white-collar criminal defense attorney by Corporate Crime Reporter.
 Webb was named one of the 100 Most Influential Lawyers in America by The Best Lawyers in America.
 Lawdragon included Webb on its 2017 Hall of Fame and on Lawdragon 500: The Legends.

+Politics

+Webb rejected attempts by the Cook County Republican Party to persuade him to run for mayor of Chicago in 1987.
+He, however, did agree to head a search committee to help the party find a willing candidate.